Reviews You Can Rely On

 Credit: Backcountry

 Heavyweight: Heavying hiking boot designs are typically for those who are planning on carrying heavy packs through off-trail and rugged terrain types.
-These boots are often overkill for most day hiking and backpacking objectives as the designs run warm, often feature a full leather construction, with tons of additional structure and support for the feet.
+These boots are often overkill for most day hiking and backpacking objectives as the designs run warm and often feature a full leather construction with tons of additional structure and support for the feet.
 Heavyweight designs supply a very stiff and rigid outsole that is great for durability, but often requires a much longer break-in period on the trail.
 These designs are very niche, meant for those who plan to carry heavy loads through rough wilderness terrain.

 Water Resistant Performance